Why: Calibrating a Screen is Insufficient When Creating a Photograph

 Proper Calibration is Not a Guarantee for Correct Impressions

-In addition, if you use the services of a general laboratory, you will not be guaranteed to have your photographs printed by the same printers with each order.
+In addition, if you use the services of a generalist laboratory, you will not be sure to have your photographs printed by the same printers with each order.

-It is for this reason that one must ask for tests by asking a proof of your final prints.
+It is for this reason that you must ask for tests by asking a proof of your final prints.
 The printer selects a portion of the photo and sends it to you for verification.
 This process should be repeated as many times as necessary until the desired results are achieved.
 The proof can be expensive, but it is necessary.
 Once the photo is printed and glued onto a support, the cost is quite high.

-However, if your photographs are to be used for other media, such as a projector or printer, other processes must be initiated for the image to be properly displayed.
+However, if your photographs are to be used for other media, such as a printer, other processes must be initiated for the image to be properly displayed.

 If you wish to create artistic prints, you must place massive focus on this crucial phase if you want to highlight your photographic vision accurately.